Browse this list of frequently asked questions (FAQs) for more information about the mini-grant program and the application process.

 Q: Should someone review my mini-grant application before I submit it?

-A: The National Center strongly recommends that you ask someone else to review your proposal before you submit it.
+A: We strongly recommend that you ask someone else to review your proposal before you submit it.
 Reviewers who are not involved in writing the proposal may help to identify areas in the application that need more explanation.